q-viper/q-viper.github.io/_posts/2020-08-01-gesture-based-visually-writing-system-using-opencv-and-python.md

 The pixel values of black is `[0, 0, 0]` so we can do addition without affecting any pixels.
 The addition here will be what we call writing.
 Complete black image is like `addition identity` image.
 Thanks to NumPy we can make complete black image into white just by adding 255.

 The basic idea behind writing is to find the top of our contour.
 Draw a pointer on that position on frame(it will be like we are seeing where our hand is moving).
 And on the canvas, also make a pointer on same position, change the color on the place where pointer is present.
 The image we will use for operations is black but what we will show is white so we will do some weird operations.
 Also using OpenCV we can control camera with our keys, so we can make different modes of pointer.
-For simplicity, i am making some modes:
+For simplicity, I am making some modes:
 * <b>Write</b>:- It will add pixels on the canvas.
 * <b>Erase</b>:- It will remove the written pixels from the canvas.
 It is tricky but works fine.
 Since our background is white, we will make every pixel white where the pointer resides on this mode.
 * <b>Idle</b>:- Neither write nor erase.